linuxserver/docker-minetest/README.md

 + **0.4.15**
 + **0.4.16**

-The default aka :latest builds whatever is the latest relaease at buildtime from here https://github.com/minetest/minetest/releases
+The default aka :latest builds whatever is the latest release at build time from here https://github.com/minetest/minetest/releases

 ## Parameters